-You can't afford NOT to get a lawyer!
-It's your money and you should do everything in your power to get the money owed to you.
-A knowledgeable wage collection lawyer will help you to recover this money and will end up costing you nothing, once your wrong-doing employer is forced to pay for your lawyer on top of the money you are owed.
-Hire an experienced wage collection lawyer and protect your rights and your money.
+You cannot afford to not get a lawyer!
+This is your money, and you should do everything in your power to get the money owed to you.
+A knowledgeable wage collection attorney will help you to recover this money, and will end up costing you nothing, once your wrong-doing employer is forced to pay for your lawyer on top of the money you are owed.
+Hire an experienced wage collection attorney to protect your rights and your money.

 This content was written on behalf of Greg Prosmushkin.